These hungry superworms happily munch through plastic

 Superworms are actually beetle larvae, and commonly sold at pet stores as food for reptiles and fish.
 In a paper recently published by the American Chemical Society, researchers Jiaojie Li, Dae-Hwan Kim, and their team detail how they placed 50 superworms in a chamber with two grams of polystyrene.
 After 21 days, the superworms had consumed about 70% of the polystyrene.

 The key to that digestion comes from a specific strain of Pseudomonas aeruginosa, a bacteria that lives in the gut of that beetle larvae, and an enzyme that that bacteria creates, called erine hydrolase.
-Kim, a researcher with Daegu Gyeongbuk Institute of Science and Technology, says that the plan is to isolate the enzyme and see if it can dissolve plastic outside of the worm’s gut an email.
+Kim, a researcher with Daegu Gyeongbuk Institute of Science and Technology, says that the plan is to isolate the enzyme and see if it can dissolve plastic outside of the worm’s gut.
 “If it is successful, then this enzyme-mediated plastic biodegradation not only could be demonstrated in the laboratory, but also could be applied as a real bio-technique to remove plastics, especially microplastics in nature,” he says in an email.

 Scientists already know that mealworms and waxworms eat plastic.
 What Kim and Li are so excited about with their latest research is the superworms’ ability to eat more, and digest it more quickly.
 “The size of superworms is larger than other known plastic-ingested worms, 1.5 times of mealworms,” Kim says, “and thus they ingest relatively more polystyrene per day, eight times more than mealworms.”
 The superworms don’t seem harmed by ingesting this plastic either, Kim says; more than 90% of the superworms survived with only polystyrene given to them as their sole food source over 21 days.